 Since the creation of the NH Day & Night Program in 2006, NHFF has begun on the Thursday after Columbus Day each year.
 New Hampshire has a vibrant filmmaking community, and the NH Day & Night program is dedicated to presenting films that are filmed on location in NH, or which have filmmakers, producers, or actors from the Granite State.
-This one-day mini-festival has historically taken place only at The Music Hall main stage, but in 2012, the program grew to need an additional venue, and expanded into The Music Hall Loft.
-The program culminates with an awards ceremony on that Thursday evening presenting distinctive ten-pound granite awards, “Grannys,” for: Best NH Feature Narrative, Best NH Feature Documentary, Best NH Short Narrative, Best NH Short Documentary, NH Performance of the Year, and NH Performance of the Year.
-The most prestigious NH award, NH Film of the Year, is voted on by the NH Jury, made up of 5-6 NH industry professionals.
+This one-day mini-festival has historically taken place only at The Music Hall main stage, but in 2012, the program grew to need additional venues.
+The program culminates with an awards ceremony on that Thursday evening presenting distinctive ten-pound granite awards, “Grannys,” for: Best NH Feature Narrative, Best NH Feature Documentary, Best NH Short Narrative, Best NH Short Documentary, NH Performance of the Year and NH Filmmaker of the Year.
+The most prestigious NH award, NH Short Film of the Year, is voted on by the NH Jury, made up of 5-6 NH industry professionals.
 The Van McLeod award is also given during the ceremony.
 This award is named after the current commissioner of the NH Department of Cultural Resources whose successful effort to save and grow the NH Film Bureau has made an enormous impact on the film industry in the state.
 The Van McLeod award honors an NH native who has made a significant career contribution to the film industry, or someone who has advanced the film industry in NH.